Wheatley-Provident Hospital: History

 A children's wing was added in 1925.
 By 1971, 50,000 patients had been served, and the hospital was closed 1972.
 Following its closure, the hospital remained vacant for a period.
 It was later repurposed temporarily as a haunted attraction, operating under the names The Asylum in the 1980s and Dr. Deadly's Haunted Hospital in the 1990s.

-It entered the Kansas City Register of Historic Places in 2007 and was listed on the National Register of Historic Places in October 2020.
+It entered the Kansas City Register of Historic Places in 2007 and the National Register of Historic Places in October 2020.
 The property became owned by an absentee landlord, and was declared a hazardous building and threatened with demolition by 2017.
 The historic building was saved from destruction and rehabilitation began in 2021.
-The owner is 1826 Forest Re Holdings LLC, which is rehabilitating the property into office space, preferably for tenants in the medical field for consistency with its heritage.
+The owner is 1826 Forest Re Holdings LLC, which is rehabilitating the property into office space, preferably for tenants in the medical field for consistency with its heritage, as "a key to connecting the Crossroads and 18th and Vine".